 Back in the ’80s, burritos were hot.
 They made a pretty good hook for a fundraising event.
 Especially in Watsonville, a Latinx community that was (and is) the mecca for good Mexican food in this county.
 The once-a-year Burrito Bash (this tee is from the 1986 event) raised money for worthy causes from the ’80s into the ‘90s.
 Dozens of vendors put their personal spin on the noble food log that is a burrito.

 The burrito had just recently come into its own in Northern California.
 It was new, a fad, a sensation.
 Sure, burritos been around for years: but as a small, bland tube of blah meat inside a small flour tortilla.
 You’d find it on your “combination plate” at a bad Mexican restaurant next to the enchilada and taco.

-But by the ’70s, taquerias in San Francisco’s Mission District had reinvented the burrito as a massively fat loaf of beans, rice, juicy carne asada (or chicken, or pork, or tongue), salsa, and cilantro, all wrapped in a super-sized flour tortilla, wrapped again in paper and foil, and then heated for you in a hissing steamer.
-They also invented the “super burrito” option: a standard burrito plus guacamole, sour cream, and cheese.
+But in the ’70s, taquerias in San Francisco’s Mission District reinvented the burrito as a massively fat loaf of beans, rice, juicy carne asada (or chicken, or pork, or tongue), salsa, and cilantro, all wrapped in a super-sized flour tortilla, wrapped again in paper and foil, and then heated for you in a hissing steamer.
+Juices from the meat merged with the mundane rice and beans and brought a wondrous flavor to the whole assemblage.

 So in the end, every day’s a Burrito Bash anymore if you want it to be.
 You don’t even need a ticket.